 www, or without it as the same.
 Thus, your domain will look as the majority of domains.

 You can also define the full domain name for your blog from the beginning, it’s easy and all you have to do is select the protocol

-Google.com" in your browse’s URL bar, you will be taken to “
+Google.com your browser’s URL bar, you will be taken to

 Anyway, you’ve learned how to set your preferred domain name and now, your links will redirect to the same domain and this is what you need after all.
 If you have lots of backlinks, then, this will add real value to your domain, you need one single address and not two of them.